pypa/pip/docs/reference/pip_install.rst

 variety of platforms.)

 The recommended hash algorithm at the moment is sha256, but stronger ones are allowed, including all those supported by ``hashlib``.
-However, weak hashes such as md5, sha1, and sha224 are excluded to avert false assurances of security.
+However, weaker ones such as md5, sha1, and sha224 are excluded to avert false assurances of security.